wildthinkslaboratory/blog-kit/_pages/SuperJulia.md

 ### Julia Set Generator

+We had a great time learning about fractals at [Mathigon's](https://mathigon.org) new [fractal page](https://mathigon.org/course/fractals/introduction).
+It inspired us to make this Julia Set Generator.

 So, this app was designed to work with touch pad/screen movements.
-Unfortunately, the Javascript library I'm using for touch events doesn't work reliably across platforms.
-I've added a small control panel as a fall back if things aren't working properly.
+I've added a small control panel as a fall back if things aren't working properly for your platform and browser.

 - **swipe left and right** to create new fractals or return to previous fractals in the list you've made
 - **zoom in and out** This app uses WebGL to run the coloring code on your graphics card.
 So the zoom goes pretty deep.